 Her razor sharp claws could gash your hand should you lean up against the wall of the house, its walls angered by the mere touch of human flesh.

-I have the gifted ability of the eyesight of an eagle, gazing over a rocky mountain valley,
+In my dream, I have the gifted ability of the eyesight of an eagle, gazing over a rocky mountain valley,

 watching her hunt me as I panic and flee through the forrest.